Worldwide Adventure Travel

 Managed by surfers for surfers, Las Flores Surf Club’s pride is its signature break “Las Flores” — a world-class, 300-meter-long, right-going freight train that forms outside the point and peels across the cove up onto the sand just meters from the front of the hotel.
 The epic location of the Las Flores Resort directly in front of the wave is without rival.
 In combination with the beachfront hotel’s modern facilities and amenities, panga fleet for surfing and fishing the area, in-house surf school and the personalized service of our surf guides and staff, the result is practically unprecedented in surf travel.

-Room pricing from $180 per person double occupancy, includes a suite, 3 meals, beer, wine, juices.
+Room pricing includes a suite, 3 meals, beer, wine, juices.

-Several surf packages are available from $45 for lessons or for advanced surfers $75 with 2 boat trips a day and more!
+Several surf packages are available with lessons for beginner or advanced surfers with 2 boat trips a day and more!

 Located southeast of San Salvador near Playa El Cuco.